 Is it better for these people to have the opportunity to earn tourist dollars living in a traditional village, even with the touristic adaptations?
 Or are they better off working in low paying jobs and living in city slums?
 Is selling trinkets or their bodies on the streets of Bangkok, Pattaya, and Phuket a better alternative?

 Even the migrants from Myanmar at Baan Thong Luang I have spoken to are not interested in returning there.
 There was some hope leading up to the first democratic elections in 2015 that life there may change for the minorities.
 Now they know the reality.
 There have been no significant developments for them.
 They are content to remain in Thailand for now.

 We run our Chiang Mai Photo Workshops with the aim of teaching our customers photography at whatever level of experience you have.
 Locations we visit include some of the most interesting and photogenic locations.
 Not only around Chiang Mai but throughout Thailand and South East Asia.

-Villages where the people are accustomed to visitors with camera gear ensures no unusual responses.
+Villages, where the people are accustomed to visitors with camera gear, ensure no unusual responses.
 Natural photos come more easily.
 Sure, you will still have to work at drawing out a genuine smile, as you do anywhere.